 I think you would be great at moderating anything.

-I don't know how hard or easy it is to moderate, you know, sleepy Joe.
+I don't know how hard or easy it is to moderate, you know, Sleepy Joe.

 I don't know how you moderate that.

-Everybody I talked to this weekend wanted to know about yeah, why don't they have a drug test?
+Everybody I talked to this weekend wanted to know about, yeah, why don't they have a drug test?

 What we saw at the State of the Union was not normal.

-And everyone's now using my term.
+I mean, everyone's now using my term.

-I was on immediately on Fox after the State of the Union and and I started with Jacked Up Joe, and I noticed it's gone viral.
+I was on immediately on Fox after the State of the Union and I started with Jacked Up Joe.

-Now people say, Well, what are you saying, Hannity?
+Now, people say, well, what are you saying, Hannity?

 I said he's jacked up.

-I don't know if it's Red Bull, I don't know if it's caffeine.
+I don't know if it's caffeine.

-Uh the not blinking thing is super weird.
+The not blinking thing is super weird.

 I mean, there's a lot of conversation about that on social.

-It's it's super weird.
+It's super weird.

-Why wouldn't they do it to to somebody?
+Why wouldn't they do it to somebody?

 Look, here's what I know.

-Look, if you do own a gun, uh, which I do, I've always had a license to carry my entire adult life.
+Look, if you do own a gun, which I do, I've always had a license to carry my entire adult life.

 His name is Brian.